The Trees at Keele

 It is a deciduous tree and the foliage is pale green when fresh, turning reds and orange before leaf fall in the autumn (autumn photo at Shugborough Hall, Staffordshire, UK).
 Leaves are on long shoots and placed alternately along the branch - the Dawn Redwood is very similar but here the leaves are opposite.

 Location : There is one trees on the eastern side of the top lake, in front of the Giant Sequoia.
 Its pale green foliage makes it stand out from other trees.
-Square O10; compartment 19b.
-Another is in the Special Collection below the Walled Garden; compartment 24; square K10.
+Square O10; tag 7781.
+Another is in the Special Collection by the Memorial Garden; square K11; tag 15.